notwa/resynth/README.md

 offsets are sorted in ascending distance from the center (the 0,0 point).

-the order of equal distances is undefined. this probably doesn't matter matter, considering the algorithm handles non-circular neighborhoods just fine — more on that later.
+the order of equal distances is undefined. this doesn't matter much in practice, considering the algorithm handles non-circular neighborhoods just fine — more on that later.